 You also have to keep in mind that it takes a couple of years of intense daily training of your dog.
 Also, a continued training throughout the dog’s lifetime to maintain those skills may take so much time as well.
-This might sound disappointing, but, as a dog owner, meticulous training is also might be something you don’t wish to take on.
-This is especially if your only goal is to legally be able to take your pet with you everywhere you go.
+This might sound disappointing, but, as a dog owner, meticulous training might be something you don’t wish to take on.
+This is especially true if your only goal is to legally be able to take your pet with you everywhere you go.

 How to train your dog to be a Real Service Dog?

 Getting started in training your dog to be a real service dog can be quite confusing and is very challenging to figure out on your own.
 Here are some tips that might help you to train your dog to be in service.

 ♦ Seek professional advice